tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 --- abstract

-This document defines a variant of the Oblivious HTTP message format that allows chunks of requests and responses to be encrypted and decrypted before an entire message is processed.
-This allows "chunking" of Oblivious HTTP messages, which is particularly useful for handling very large messages or systems that process messages slowly.
+This document defines a variant of the Oblivious HTTP message format that allows chunks of requests and responses to be encrypted and decrypted before the entire request or response is processed.
+This allows incremental processing of Oblivious HTTP messages, which is particularly useful for handling large messages or systems that process messages slowly.

 --- middle